 Comic Michelle Wolf Responds To Backlash: 'I'm Glad I Stuck To My Guns'

-A few minutes into her performance at the White House Correspondents' Dinner Saturday night, comic Michelle Wolf joked that the event organizers should have done more research before booking her.
+A few minutes into her performance at the White House Correspondents' Dinner on Saturday night, comic Michelle Wolf joked that the event organizers should have done more research before booking her.
 By the end of the set, the organizers may have agreed.

 Though the dinner is known for its barbed humor, critics complained that some of Wolf's jokes were too pointed — particularly those aimed at White House press secretary Sarah Sanders, who was seated on the dais.
 Wolf, meanwhile, says she made a "conscious effort not to write any jokes about any woman's looks" into the set.

-Note: Editor's note: This interview contains language that some readers may find offensive.